 High Plank Pose tones and strengthens every part of the body: legs, back, arms, shoulders, abdomen, hips, and butt.
 It’s the one thing you should do every single day even if you have no time to do anything else.

-Here are 4 reasons why doing High Plank Pose every day is a must
+Here are 4 reasons why doing a High Plank Pose every day is a must

 Some key things to focus on for proper alignment: